pam-exchange/PAM-RDP-Heartbeat/README.md

 Parameters to the program is stored in the Windows Registry at the key `HKCU\PAM-Exchange\PAM-RDP-Heartbeat`.

+The file `pam-rdp-heartbeat.reg` contains the registry keys created by the installer.
+If you do not use the installer, you can merge the file to your registry.

 ## Security considerations
-The pam-rdp-heartbeat can be seen as a violation to the server settings having a screen saver/lock active and you should consult your IT administrators before using it.
+**PAM RDP Heartbeat** can be seen as a violation to the server settings having a screen saver/lock active and you should consult your IT administrators before using it.